neilallenatienza/app-dev/README.md

 *Grave of the Fireflies* is a heartbreaking story about two siblings, **Seita** and **Setsuko**, trying to survive in the aftermath of World War II in Japan.
 The film follows their struggles to find food, shelter, and safety after their home is destroyed by a bombing.
 Left orphaned after their mother dies, the siblings are forced to rely on each other in a world that has become increasingly hostile.

 The film opens with Seita’s death, and then flashes back to show the events leading up to it.
 The story is a poignant portrayal of the horrors of war and the devastating impact it has on children.
+## Memorable Quotes:
+> "I wish we could live in a world without war." – Seita
+> "It's not your fault...
+It's just that the world is like that." – Seita to Setsuko (A heartbreaking reflection on the randomness of suffering.)